 Article (53/ Paragraph 2)

-“The judicial commissioners may, when conducting investigations and gathering evidence, examine or obtain the aforementioned information and data stipulated in the previous paragraph, by a written permission from the Public Prosecution.”
+The judicial commissioners may, when conducting investigations and gathering evidence, examine or obtain the aforementioned information and data stipulated in the previous paragraph, by a written permission from the Public Prosecution.

 Article (80/ Paragraph 2)

-“The aforementioned acts referred to in the previous paragraph shall be subject to prosecution for tax evasion offences as stipulated for in the Customs Law referred to above, unless where there is a suspicion of money laundering, terrorism financing or predicate offences.”
+The aforementioned acts referred to in the previous paragraph shall be subject to the provisions of Prosecution of the Smuggling Offences as stipulated for in the Customs Law referred to above, unless where there is a suspicion of money laundering, terrorism financing or predicate offences.

 Article (87/bis)